Trek Ireland in the Burren, County Clare

 -

-Mullaghmore, Glenquin, County Clare
+[Guided Tour] Mullaghmore, Glenquin, County Clare

 Mullaghmore mountain sits in the very heart of the Burren National Park; poetically described by John O'Donohue, author of Anam Cara as '...a sacred mountain' whose folded shapes 'evokes a poignancy and a sense of reverence.
 Once glimpsed it can never be forgotten.'